mohamadhpp/vue-persian-calendar-datepicker/docs/docs/Introduction.md

 [![Demo](./.vuepress/public/images/demo.png)]

-In the playground folder, there is a example to explain the package.
+In the example folder, there is a example to explain the package.

 ## Browser Support